Data Protection FAQS

 What is the lawful basis for collecting the information?

 For our members the lawful basis is the ‘contract’ that we have with them by virtue of their membership of the BCRP.
-For offenders the lawful basis is ‘legitimate interest’ to protect our members and their property from harm and to prevent crime and disorder.
+For offenders and CCTV subjects the lawful basis is ‘legitimate interest’ to protect our members and their property from harm and to prevent crime and disorder.

 Do you ask for consent to collect information?

 Our members give us consent by virtue of asking to be members of the scheme and completing an application form.
-Offenders do not give consent but we collect their information on the basis of ‘legitimate interest’.
+Offenders and CCTV subjects do not give consent but we collect their information on the basis of ‘legitimate interest’.

 What does ‘legitimate interest’ mean?